-When operating self-propelled and trailer-mounted booms, some situations require personal fall protection equipment (PFPE) to reduce the probability of operator ejection or catapult from the platform.
+When operating self-propelled and trailer-mounted booms, some situations require personal fall protection equipment (PFPE) to reduce the probability of accidents.
 But what about scissor lifts?

 It’s been a topic of discussion for decades, but little has changed over the years: there isn’t a standard approach or consistent answer about wearing PFPE on a scissor lift.

 The use of PFPE on scissors depends mostly on factors like employer and/or local government regulations.
 And that can cause confusion.
 For instance, someone operating one brand of scissor lift might read the operator’s manual to find that the OEM says to use PFPE in relation to jobsite and governmental rules, while another OEM might say PFPE is required no matter what.

 According to ANSI A92.22-2021 and CSA B354.7-17 standards, the guardrail system of MEWPs is the primary fall protection for occupants.
 When required to use personal fall protection, either fall restraint or fall arrest, operators and occupants shall comply with the instructions provided by the manufacturer regarding anchorage(s).

 Standards for Type 1, Group A (1A) manually propelled elevating work platforms, and Type 3, Group A (3A) self-propelled elevating work platforms — which includes scissor lifts and single personnel lifts — do not require the use of personal fall protective equipment (PFPE) in addition to guardrails.